Vision- and tactile-based continuous multimodal intention and attention recognition for safer physical human-robot interaction: Intention Recognition Algorithm

 \subsubsection{Hand distance $d$ and speed $\dot{d}$}

-Assumption 1 states that the only body parts to intentionally contact the robot are the hands.
+Assumption 1 states that the only body parts to intentionally contact the robot are the user's hands.
 By extension, contacts with any other body part are considered unintentional.
-Thus, to simplify the analysis, the only keypoints of interest for proximity analysis are the hands.
-As physical proximity is a prerequisite for touch, we examine the scalar distance $d_{h,j}$ and the relative speed $\dot{d}_{h,j}$ of hand $h \in \{L,R\}$ to touch sensor $j$ to determine whether it is a hand or a body contact.
-The touch sensor signal $\gamma_j$ is used as a gating function (see $\gamma$-gating in Fig. \ref{fig:overalldiag}), as a hand that is close but does not activate a touch sensor is not in contact with the robot and therefore cannot be an intentional touch (Assumption 2).
-In other words, if the touch sensor is not activated $\gamma_j = 0$, then $d_{h,j}$ is merely assumed to be the maximum scaled value\footnote{In Sec \ref{sec:modeltraining}, we compare the intention classification performance of learning models using different combinations of features.
-In the case where the touch sensors are not used, then touch sensor gating is not used and the minimum distance is always reported.}.
-If a touch sensor is activated $\gamma_j = 1$, then $d_{h,j}$ is calculated as follows:
+Thus, the only keypoints of interest for proximity analysis are the user's hands.
+Although this assumption may be considered limiting, we believe that it encompasses the large majority of use cases.
+The removal of Assumption 1 will be examined in future work.
+As physical proximity is a prerequisite for touch, we examine the scalar distance $d_{h,j}$ and the relative speed $\dot{d}_{h,j}$ of hand $h \in \{L,R\}$, where $L$ is the left hand and $R$ is the right hand, to touch sensor $j$ to determine whether it is a hand or a body contact.
+The touch sensor signal $\gamma_j$ is used as a gating function (see $\gamma$-gating in Fig. \ref{fig:overalldiag}), as a hand that does not activate a touch sensor is not in contact with the robot and therefore cannot be an intentional touch (Assumption 2).
+In other words, if the touch sensor is not activated $\gamma_j = 0$, then $d_{h,j}$ is merely assumed to be the maximum scaled value as distance is inversely proportional to a deliberate touch\footnote{In Sec \ref{sec:modeltraining}, we compare the intention classification performance of learning models using different combinations of features.
+In the case where the touch sensors are not used, then touch sensor gating is not used and the distance is always reported.}.
+If a touch sensor is activated ($\gamma_j = 1$), then $d_{h,j}$ is calculated as follows:

-where $\|\cdot\|$ is the Euclidean distance and $\bm{p}$ is the position in 3D space.
+where $\|\cdot\|$ is the Euclidean distance, and $\bm{p}_{\text{hand},h}$ and $\bm{p}_{\text{sens},j}$ are respectively the positions of the $h$-th hand and $j$-th sensor in 3D space.
+The distance is normalized through the division by $d_{max}$.
 The purpose of $\gamma$-gating is to ignore irrelevant (i.e. untouched) sensors even if a hand is nearby but not touching.

-Some intention recognition algorithms are based exclusively on the speed of the movement \cite{Zhou2017JoP-ViolentInteractionDetection}, thus we also examine the relative speeds of hands.
-The relative speed of hand $h$ with touch sensor $j$ is computed at each frame as the change in relative distance:
+The relative speed of the hands is potentially an additional factor for determining intention and contact \cite{Zhou2017JoP-ViolentInteractionDetection}.
+In the case of non-sliding hand-robot contacts, a hand that is in contact with the robot will have zero relative speed; conversely, a non-zero relative speed would indicate that a hand is not in contact with the robot.
+In the case of sliding hand-robot contacts, which are not considered in this paper, the same assumption cannot be made, thus relative speed analysis may still be useful.
+The relative speed $\dot{d}_{h,j}$ of hand $h$ with touch sensor $j$ is computed at each frame as the change in relative distance: